-Alliteration is derived from Latin’s “Latira”meaning,“letters of alphabet”.
-It is a writing style in which a number of words, having the same first consonant sound, occur close together in a series.
+Alliteration, derived from Latin’s “Latira” means, “letters of the alphabet.”
+It is a writing style in which several words, having the same first consonant sound, occur close together in a series.

-Titles are your first opportunity to capture your reader’s attention.
-Alliteration in your title is an excellent way to add interest.
-Still, titles pose a challenge; some writers have a title in mind and then create the article, and others wait until the article is finished to determine if the title reflects the contents.
+Titles are your first opportunity to capture your reader’s attention, and using alliteration in your title is an excellent way to add interest.
+Still, titles pose a challenge; some writers have a title in mind and then create the article, and others wait until they finish their post to determine if the title reflects the contents.
 Either way, a title is the first opportunity for getting readers initially engaged and interested.